Rib Mountain

-Rib Mountain is almost 4 mi long and rises to 1942 ft above sea level and 741 ft above the local terrain.
+Rib Mountain is almost 4 mi long and rises to 1924 ft above sea level and 670 ft above the local terrain, making it the fourth-highest point in Wisconsin.
 The Rib River and Little Rib River are nearby.
 It is on the west side of the Wisconsin River, just west of Interstate 39 and south of Highway 29.
 The nearby Wausau Downtown Airport at an elevation of 1201 ft, is located just 3 mi to the east.

 The peak is the site of transmitters for radio and TV stations in the Wausau area and is the namesake for Wisconsin Public Television's WHRM-TV (Channel 20) and WHRM-FM (90.9), Wisconsin Public Radio's news and classical network station for the area.
 It also makes room for the transmitter at the top for WDEZ.